DJBarnes/django-adminlte2-pdq/docs/source/menu/general_information.rst

 layout.

-There are three possible configurations (which can be used together) for defining a menu in the Django-AdminLTE package:
+There are three possible configurations (which can be used together) for defining a menu in the Django-AdminLTE-2 package:

 * `Static Menu Definition`_
 * `Dynamic Menu Definition`_